Pomeranian dog: Origins

 The Pomeranian is considered to be descended from the German Spitz.
 The breed is thought to have acquired its name by association with the area known as Pomerania which is located in northern Poland and Germany along the Baltic Sea.
-Although not the origin of the breed, this area is credited with the breeding which led to the original Pomeranian type of dog.
+Although not the origin of the breed, this area is credited with the breeding that led to the original Pomeranian type of dog.
 Proper documentation was lacking until the breed's introduction into the United Kingdom.

 An early modern recorded reference to the Pomeranian breed is from 2 November 1764, in a diary entry in James Boswell's Boswell on the Grand Tour: Germany and Switzerland.
 "The Frenchman had a Pomeranian dog named Pomer whom he was mighty fond of."
 The offspring of a Pomeranian and a wolf bred by an animal merchant from London is discussed in Thomas Pennant's A Tour in Scotland from 1769.

-Two members of the British Royal Family influenced the evolution of the breed.
+Two members of the British royal family influenced the evolution of the breed.
 In 1767, Queen Charlotte, Queen-consort of King George III of Great Britain, brought two Pomeranians to England.

 Named Phoebe and Mercury, the dogs were depicted in paintings by Sir Thomas Gainsborough.
 These paintings depicted a dog larger than the modern breed, reportedly weighing as much as 30–50 lb, but showing modern traits such as the heavy coat, ears and a tail curled over the back.